efregoso/otxv/README.txt

 README.MD - OTX-V
 Author: Elizabeth Fregoso

 A log for changes made as OTX-V is developed.

+2/23/2018

+    Made progress on the cabby_driver.py file.
+Have set up essentials for writing to a cache file.
+    Still working on modifying Cabby to deliver pulses from OTX to the cache file.

 ------------------------------------------------------------------------------------------